 which means that $\psi(-x)$ is also an eigenstate with same eigenvalue E. Thus we can form the linear combinations of these two states, which are parity eigenstates and are either symmetric or anti-symmetric under $x \to -x$.
 These are the consequences of symmetry.
-Note that this means only that the eigenstates can be chosen to be either symmetric or antisymmetric and does not imply that the system has degenerate eigenstates.
-This is because the even or odd state can be identically zero.
-For example, in the case of one-dimensional harmonic oscillator potential, the enegy eigenstate is either symmetric or antisymmetric but not both
+Note that this means only that the eigenstates can be chosen to be either symmetric or antisymmetric and does not necessarily mply that the system has degenerate eigenstates.
+For example, in the case of one-dimensional harmonic oscillator potential, the energy eigenstate is either symmetric or antisymmetric but not both